thiagomajesk/viewplex/README.md

 ```

 > Notice that we are using `<%` instead of `<%=`.
 This is necessary because if you output the return of the `slot/2` function, you'll actually be rendering its content inside the component's block.
 > This happens because Viewplex will scan the component block for `slot/2` function calls and then extract the slot content so it is available in the template.
+This means that if you pre-render the slot in any form we won't be able to extract the proper values.

 #### Mouting